Lassen National Park

 So Many More Pictures...

-These were not the lightweight electronics of today: they were mechanical with many moving parts, and were heavy.
+These were not the lightweight electronics of today: they were mechanical with many moving parts, and metal, not plastic; they were heavy.
 Each camera bag probably weighed in excess of 10 pounds!
-Gamely, he strode along the trail.
+Gamely, he strode along the trails.
 If he was tired, he never complained.
 You need to understand that my father was a good deal older than my mother--he was retired by the time I was in junior high school, so this is a senior citizen we are talking about, here.

 Lassen Peak from Manzanita Lake Loop Trail